witchessabath/mkdocs/docs/NAS.md

 - Create and mount a file system on that disk under `Storage > File Systems` - I used ext4

 ## SMB Share Setup
-I made a SMB Share initially, to transfer some of the phots I edited on my Windows PC to the NAS.
 - Create a folder on the disk under `Storage - Shared Folders`
 - Make the SMB share browseable and configure other settings like minimum SMB version and permission inheritance under `Services > SMB/CIFS > Settings`
 - Create the SMB Share in `Services > SMB/CIFS > Shares`